arsovskidario/Operating-Systems/README.md

 - int execl(const char *path, const char *arg0, ... /*, (char *)0 */);

 - path = path to command/executable , arg0 = executable name, arg[1]..= parameters of executable, NULL = terminate list of arguments (arg[1],arg[2]..etc)
+- *(char *)NULL* list of arguments must be terminated by it.

-- execl replaces the current process image with a new process image.
+- **execl replaces the current process image with a new process image.**
+- replaces the curent runnig program with a new one.  (basically the pice of code that is left is overriden)

 - process iamge = executable program stored on the disk.